-- New Mexico's Roswell-Chaves County Extraterritorial Commission recently "voted against three proposed [solar] projects after hearing objections from county residents."
-Issues raised included fencing that "will deter from scenic views and hurt property values," the creation of "a 'heat island effect' that could raise temperatures by as much as 60 degrees Fahrenheit," "electric and magnetic fields," and "concerns that the panels contain hazardous substances." - In Nye County, Nevada, "locals and conservationists" oppose a "solar farm ... planned for more than 2,000 acres of public desert lands in Pahrump," fearing that "construction and maintenance of the massive panels ... could destroy thousands of miles of untouched land."
+New Mexico's Roswell-Chaves County Extraterritorial Commission recently "voted against three proposed [solar] projects after hearing objections from county residents."
+Issues raised included fencing that "will deter from scenic views and hurt property values," the creation of "a 'heat island effect' that could raise temperatures by as

-• Residents near Hesperus, Colorado have banded together to fight a 1,900-acre photovoltaic project, citing its potential impact on winter habitat for elk and concerns about water runoff.
+- In Nye County, Nevada, "locals and conservationists" oppose a "solar farm ... planned for more than 2,000 acres of public desert lands in Pahrump," fearing that "construction and maintenance of the massive panels ... could destroy thousands of miles of untouched land."25 - Residents near Hesperus, Colorado have banded together to fight a 1,900-acre photovoltaic project, citing its potential impact on winter habitat for elk and concerns about water runoff.26